Tasting Poland

 Here comes a list of modern and traditional Polish first courses.
-Under descriptions you can find some authentic recipes.
-Going to visit Poland and would like to taste some delicious foods not choosing on spec?
+Under their descriptions you can find some authentic recipes.
+Going to visit Poland?
+Would you like to taste some delicious foods not choosing on spec?
 You are welcome.
-All Polish foods listed below constitute a typical Polish menu up to this days.
+All Polish foods listed below constitute a typical Polish menu even nowadays.
 Therefore, while visiting Poland, one will certainly come across many of them.
 I wish you good luck in exploring Polish tastes and… Smacznego!

-Well-known Polish dumplings called pierogi are one of national dishes and for sure one of the best recognizable Polish food at the same time.
-The popularity of pierogi probably originates from a fact that this Polish food appears in few kinds, differing in a filling type.
-So what we have is not only ruskie pierogi (these with cheese & potatoes; translation into English is Ruthenian pierogi, 'Russian' is incorrect!) which are well-known in the USA but, let me be frank with you, not the most popular in Poland.
-In general, we have a whole gamut of tastes ;) For example there are delicious pierogi with forcemeat, mushroom or cabbage.
-As a gourmand, I enjoy sweet pierogi with a filling made of a sweet curd cheese or fresh fruit like bilberries or strawberries go read more
+The well-known Polish dumplings called pierogi are one of national dishes and for sure one of the best recognizable Polish foods.
+The popularity of pierogi probably originates from the fact that this Polish food is varied, with quite a few fillings.
+So we have not only ruskie pierogi (with cheese & potatoes; translation into English is Ruthenian pierogi, 'Russian' is incorrect!) which are well-known in the USA, but, let me be frank with you, they are not the most popular in Poland.
+In general, we have a whole gamut of tastes ;) For example, there are delicious pierogi with forcemeat, mushroom or cabbage.
+As a gourmand, I enjoy sweet pierogi with a filling made from a sweet curd cheese or fresh fruit like bilberries or strawberries. more

 Most original and traditional types of Polish pierogi filling

-First two images - pierogi with mushrooms (what does not mean a 'white mushroom' from a grocery; rather some wild but edible species one can find in a forest).
-Third and fourth image depicts pierogi with meat lavishly sprinkled with some fried onion, although bacon or pork scratching is more typical.
+First two images – pierogi with mushrooms (which does not mean 'white mushroom' from the grocery; rather, some wild but edible species one can find in a forest).
+Third depicts pierogi with meat lavishly sprinkled with some fried onion, although bacon or pork scratching is more typical.

 Bigos • Polish hunter's stew

 Bigos, in English language known as the Polish hunter's stew, is one of national and traditional Polish courses.
 A true touristic 'must eat'.
-Bigos is a stewed dish made from a cabbage as a main ingredient.
-A fresh cabbage can be used as well as acidified one, called sauerkraut.
+Bigos is a stewed dish made from cabbage as a main ingredient.
+Fresh cabbage can be used as well as the soured one, called sauerkraut.
 Hence, more than one kind of bigos exists in the Polish cuisine.
-Since cooking bigos usually lasts two to four days, the delicious taste of this Polish food is something really original and different compared to what you are used to :) Apart from the cabbage, on a list of ingredients you can also find: diced sausage, dried mushrooms, onion, sometimes apple or dried plums and a characteristic unchanging set of spices: a bay leaf, grains of black pepper and an allspice.
-White wine is sometimes added but this is not a rule.
+Since cooking bigos usually lasts two to four days, the delicious taste of this Polish food is something really original and different compared to what you are used to :) Apart from cabbage, on a list of ingredients you can also find: diced sausage, dried mushrooms, onion, sometimes apple or dried plums and a characteristic unchanging set of spices: bay leaf, grains of black pepper and allspice.
+White wine is sometimes added, but this is not a rule.
 Polish first course bigos is usually eaten with bread, only sometimes with potatoes.
-A ring of a good sausage can be an addition.
+A slice of a good sausage can be also added.
 Bigos is also known in the Lithuanian cuisine.

-An appearance, color and taste of Polish hunter's stew depends on a kind of cabbage used (fresh or sauerkraut?), additions (dried mushrooms?, sausage?) and probably most profoundly on the time of cooking (few hours, whether five days?).
-Top image by Laurel Fan, bottom image: Wikipedia.
+An appearance, color and taste of Polish hunter's stew depends on a kind of cabbage used (fresh or sauerkraut), additions (dried mushrooms, sausage) and probably most profoundly on the time of cooking (few hours to few days).

 Golabki • Polish cabbage rolls in tomato sauce